Wyatt-thomson/ECE4600/README.md

 # ECE4600

-Github repository for our Capstone group
+Github repository for our Capstone group.